What is retro pay?

-Legal Compliance: Familiarise yourself with local labour laws, especially those related to pay and wages, to ensure compliance.
-If necessary, seek the counsel of labour law experts.
+Legal Compliance: Familiarize yourself with local labor laws, especially those related to pay and wages, to ensure compliance.
+If necessary, seek the counsel of labor law experts.

 Efficient Payroll System: Employ an efficient payroll system or software that can handle complex calculations and consider retro pay when necessary.
 This can reduce the chances of errors and ensure accurate and timely payments.